OGStudio/openscenegraph-cross-platform-guide/1.2.InstallUnderLinux/README.md

 1.2.
 Install OpenSceneGraph under Linux
 =======================================

-This tutorial is part of [OpenSceneGraph cross platform guide](http://github.com/OGStudio/openscenegraph-cross-platform-guide).
+This tutorial is part of [OpenSceneGraph cross-platform guide](http://github.com/OGStudio/openscenegraph-cross-platform-guide).

 In this tutorial we install OpenSceneGraph under Linux and take a look at the cube with standard **osgviewer** tool.